The Importance of Adding Mental Exercise to Your Dogs Routine

 The physical activity we do does keep her in shape, but it does nothing to calm her mind.
 That’s when I have to get creative and start giving her a job to do in our down time.

-One of the simplest ways to tire Laika out is to take her for a walk & then play a quick game of find the treats afterward.
+One of the simplest ways to tire Laika out is to take her for a walk & then play a quick game of find the treats afterwards.
 If I skip that second game she’ll lay down for 10 minutes & be right back up & ready to go.
 That added mental activity is what really tires her out.

 You don’t have to get anything fancy to tire out your dog mentally.
 Play a game of tug, practice some nose work games or work on a new trick.
 5 minutes of anything along those lines wears out my dog more than a 4 mile hike.